skeate/Leaflet.buffer/README.md

 ## Usage

-Just include the source (js/css) after Leaflet.draw.
-It will automatically add itself to the edit menu.
+Include the source (js/css) after Leaflet.draw, and add a `buffer` property to the draw control config.

 ## Options